 How MAPP's research is relevant to CPO's Climate Risk Areas

 Starting in 2019, CPO began a process of organizing its research efforts around climate risk areas to highlight connectivity across CPO, and to coordinate and increase the relevance of CPO's research investments to high-impact climate risks.
-Four initial Climate Risk Areas were chosen: (1) Marine Ecosystems, (2) Heat and Human Health, (3) Climate Inundation, and (4) Water Resources.
+Four initial Climate Risk Areas were chosen: (1) Marine Ecosystems, (2) Heat and Human Health, (3) Coastal Inundation, and (4) Water Resources.
 Each Risk Area corresponds to an individual CPO Risk Team, which are focused on developing targeted initiatives to advance specific elements of each risk area.
 In addition to these Teams, the CPO programs are focused on advancing science and capabilities in the broader Risk Area.